 INDELIBLE IMAGE: There are many fine candidates.
 The scene of Andrei attempting to carry a lit candle cupped in his hand across a drained spa may stick with the viewer, if not for its symbolism, then because it audaciously continues for over eight minutes.
 But the final, static, picture postcard-like composition of a Russian homestead nestled inside an Italian cathedral perhaps captures Tarkovsky’s theme the best, and is shockingly beautiful, as well.

 COMMENTSNostalghia can’t be approached without a word of warning: this movie is slow.
-Any movie whose climax consists of a man struggling to carry a lit candle from one end of a drained pool to another, carefully cupping it against the wind, seeing it blown out and relighting it and restarting his journey, for almost nine minutes of screen time, can hardly be described by another word.
+Any film whose climax consists of a man struggling to carry a lit candle from one end of a drained pool to another, carefully cupping it against the wind, seeing it blown out and relighting it and restarting his journey, for almost nine minutes of screen time, can hardly be described by another word.
 Very little happens in the story; the meaning is almost entirely conveyed through visual symbols rather than action or dialogue.
-Watching this movie is a bit like staring a beautiful painted canvas that very slowly morphs into a different, but equally masterful, landscape.
+Watching Nostalghia is like staring a beautiful painted canvas that very slowly morphs into a different, but equally masterful, landscape.

 As an example of this fluid method, consider the way Tarkovsky handles Andrei’s dream in the Bagno Vignoni hotel.
 We have already seen his fading memories of his Russian homestead, where he imagines wife and his old German shepherd romping through a gray countryside.
 When he enters the hotel room it’s darkened and shadowy, almost greyscale; when he turns on one light switch, the bulb casts an unnatural pale blue light, while switching on another light reveals that the bathroom wall that looked periwinkle in the shadows is actually bright white.
 By flicking various switches and opening his window Andrei changes the color scheme from color to black and white and back.
 As he prepares for sleep, accompanied by the sound of rain, he switches off all the lights, invoking the monochromatic color scheme.
 As the moon glow changes, causing more and more of the room to fall into inky shadows, we notice that the old dog of his memory has wandered in from the bathroom and settled at the foot of his bed.
 In a few minutes we have almost imperceptibly moved from the waking world to the dreaming world, without realizing it, just as if we were falling asleep in our chairs watching the screen.
 The black and white dream that follows, while beautiful, is less impressive than the way the transition was achieved.

 Like Eugenia, Andrei is also unsatisfied throughout most of the movie.
 He begins by saying “I’m tired of seeing these sickeningly beautiful sights,” and progresses to “I’m bored.”
 He is in the grips of nostalghia throughout, but he is also simply world-weary, suggesting that his homesickness is not merely for Mother Russia, but for his spiritual home.
 He seems to be surprised, and a bit sad, when a little girl tells him she is happy to be alive.
 He does not seek to return home, at least not until the very end of the movie.
 It’s unclear why he procrastinates in completing the ritual as he promised Domenico, or what he does after he parts from Eugenia, other than drink and dream.
 It’s also unclear how, and even whether, carrying the lit candle across the bath brings him redemption.
-The symbolism is unforced and open-ended.
-On it’s simplest level, carrying the candle to the other side, struggling to keep it lit, suffering false starts and having to begin all over with a new strategy seems to suggest the journey of one’s life from birth to death.
+The symbolism is unforced and open-ended, but carrying the candle to the other side, struggling to keep it lit, suffering false starts and having to begin all over with a new strategy suggests the journey of a life from birth to death.

 The final shot, of Andre and his dog reclining in front of their homestead, now nestled inside the outdoor nave of San Galgano Abbey, is beautiful, but I find it ambiguous.
-It suggests that those two worlds Andrei has been unable to synthesize, or to translate, have finally been merged.
-But the film’s overall tone, up until its final seconds, fills us with such visions of melancholy beauty–a sense of longing that never quite slips and falls into despair or rises to hope–that it’s hard to experience this final, quiet image as a triumphant transformation, or to imagine that Andrei’s nostalghia has been cured by simple (or even difficult) symbolism.
-Although you can’t see Andrei’s expression in the picture, I can’t imagine him wearing anything other than the slightly pained mask that he bears throughout the entire film.
-The tension inherent in that final shot, which suggests a sudden burst of heavenly hope which is inconsonant with most of what has come before, gives that parting shot a great deal of power.
+It suggests that those two worlds—the Italian and the Russian, the material and the spiritual—that Andrei has been unable to synthesize, or to translate, have finally been merged.
+But the film’s overall tone, up until its final seconds, fills us with such visions of melancholy beauty—a sense of longing that never quite slips and falls into despair or rises to hope–that it’s hard to experience this final, quiet image as a triumphant transformation, or to imagine that Andrei’s nostalghia has been cured by simple (or even by difficult) symbolism.
+Although you can’t see Andrei’s expression in the picture, I can’t imagine him wearing anything other than the slightly pained mask he wears throughout the entire film.
+The tension inherent in that final shot, which suggests a sudden burst of heavenly grace that is inconsonant with most of what has come before, gives that parting shot a great deal of power.

 WHAT THE CRITICS SAY: